 Sutton Hoo - arguably the must-see attraction in Suffolk!
 It's a massive Anglo-Saxon burial site and home to one of the greatest archaeological discoveries of all time.
-Great exhibition (unfortunately closed at the moment for renovation but opening again during 2019).
+The National Trust has just re-opened (in summer 2019) the Exhibition Hall and hugely improved the visitor experience following a £4m transformation.
 The 200 acre site has lots of space, great views and is good for kids and dog-friendly.
 Go!

 Of course you will want to visit Southwold while in Walberswick - we are inevitably dragged to the famous pier by our daughter every visit!
 But there are many things to enjoy in this popular, pretty town including shops, restaurants, the lighthouse, amusements and the lovely promenade which has a Punch and Judy show down at the pier end in the summer months.

-Don't forget about Aldeburgh, Halesworth and Lowestoft - all very different but charming in their own way with lots of history!
+Don't forget about Aldeburgh, Halesworth, Covehithe and Lowestoft - all very different but charming in their own way with lots of history!